David-wacholder/David-wacholder/README.md

 ![my Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=David-wacholder&layout=compact&theme=radical&custom_title=Most+used+programming+Languages:)

 </span>

+---

+💡 **A programmer is a person who will work 59 minutes to do in a minute what would take him an hour... me too ;)**

 <!---
 David-wacholder/David-wacholder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.